 Ideal for: Beginner/intermediate adult all-mountain snowboarders

-One of the best snowboards in 2018 is the Burton Ripcord.
-It is the reliable choice for stability, balance improvement, and helps you maintain control well on the mountain.
+Next on our best snowboards list is the Burton Ripcord.
+It is a reliable choice for stability, balance improvement, and to help maintain control well on the mountain.
 This board does well for entry-level or intermediate users who are progressing as it can be very forgiving.
 Specifically, it provides optimal support for turns and helps you learn how to carve.

 - Keeps its stability